 - Don’t expect miracles.
 Sure, a good wig really helps, but understand that we T folk are adept at seeing ourselves through whatever we’re in.
 Try to maintain a calm optimism.

-- if this is your first time in a wig shop, phrase understand that most vendors have sold to us trans people before.
+- if this is your first time in a wig shop, please understand that most vendors have sold to us trans people before.
+Be honest.

 - Be polite, try to relax, and be clean (hair and face!).
 Enjoy the experience: not everyone will be having this adventure you’re on.